techthoughts2/pwshPlaces/docs/Find-BingPlace.md

 Find-BingPlace -Query "Krause's cafe" -Language es
 ```

-Returns place information for the query location biased by IP and returns a few portion of the results in Spanish.
+Returns place information for the query location biased by IP and returns a few portions of the results in Spanish.

 ### EXAMPLE 3
 ```